Marina Towers (Beirut)

 Marina Towers project is a residential complex in Beirut Central District, Lebanon.
 It is located near the Beirut Marina and consists of a high-rise apartment building, Marina Tower, and two mid-rise apartment buildings, Marina Court and Marina Garden.
-Designed by the renowned firm of architects Kohn Pedersen Fox Associates, the Marina Towers project is built on over 7,000 square metres of land with the main tower reaching a height of 150 metres, making it the second tallest building in Lebanon.
+The Marina Towers project is built on over 7,000 square metres of land with the main tower reaching a height of 150 metres, making it the second tallest building in Lebanon.
 The Marina Towers project is on the Mediterranean Sea.
-The project consists of three distinct elements, the Marina Tower, the Marina Garden, and the Marina Court; covering over 2000 square metres of land.
+The project consists of three distinct elements, covering over 2000 square metres of land.

 The Tower

-The orientation of the Marina Tower is set on the radial axis of the harbor, emphasizing its vital link with the Beirut Western Marina.
+The orientation of the Marina Tower is set on the radial axis of the harbor.
+A crescent shape has been used in the design of the structure.

-A crescent shape has been used in the design of the structure to incorporate the naturally rounded forms of waterfront architecture and provide each of the apartments with dramatic panoramas to the sea, the mountains, the Beirut Central District Park and the Marina.
-The contemplative, clean-lined architecture consists of 26 floors that stretch 150m above sea level.
-The entire structure uses stone and glass with a combination of aluminum curtain walls and clear double-glazing that extends all the way to the top.

-Residents with boats can use a nearby floating slip that gives access to the sea.

 The Garden

-Directly adjacent to the Marina Tower is the Marina Garden, an area offering the choice of smaller, units that are surrounded by over 3,000 square metres of gardens.
+Directly adjacent to the Marina Tower is the Marina Garden, an area offering the choice of smaller, units.

 The Court

-As a complement to the Tower and Garden, the Court offers space with smaller, more adaptable, modular surface areas that allow for a possible expansion by joining apartments.
+As a complement to the Tower and Garden, the Court offers space with smaller surface areas.